 Slow Food is a global movement of local communities and activists across more than 160 countries seeking to change the world through food and beverage.
-Slow Food envisions a world where everyone can enjoy food and beverage that is good for them, good for the people who grow it, and good for the planet.
+Slow Food envisions a world where everyone can enjoy food and beverage that is good for them, good for the people who produce it, and good for the planet.

 Why Slow Food and Negroni Week?